telerik/winforms-docs/knowledge-base/scientific-notation-leading-zeros-spineditor.md

 3\.
 Build the project.
 The custom control should be displayed in the toolbox in Visual Studio.
 The newly introduced properties can be set straight from the designer.

->note A complete solution providing a C# and VB.NET project is available [here](https://github.com/telerik/winforms-sdk/tree/master/SpinEditor/CustomDisplayText).
+>tip A complete solution providing a C# and VB.NET project is available [here](https://github.com/telerik/winforms-sdk/tree/master/SpinEditor/CustomDisplayText).